feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 we often want to determine if the distribution of a feature changes in time, for example after a certain event like the start of the Covid-19 pandemic.

 This is how to do it.
-Let's create a toy dataframe with random numerical variables and a date variable.
+Let's create a toy dataframe with 6 random numerical variables and two date variables.
+One will be use to specific the split of the dataframe while the second one is expected to have a high PSI value.
-#TODO: can we add a feature that changes in time?

 .. code:: python